csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitft.md

 The samples are assumed to be at **engine `sr`**.
-A table loaded from a soundfile (GEN01) is stored at the file's sample rate, not necessarily the engine rate — if they differ the pitch/speed will be wrong; load such tables at engine `sr` or use [semsttsubmitfile](semsttsubmitfile.md) (which passes the file to the model's own decoder).
+A table loaded from a soundfile (GEN01) is stored at the file's sample rate, not necessarily the engine rate — if they differ the pitch/speed will be wrong; load such tables at engine `sr`, or use [semsttsubmitfile](semsttsubmitfile.md) for a WAV on disk.

+Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the table is split into ≤30 s chunks — each cut snapped to the quietest point near the boundary so words are not clipped — every chunk is transcribed, and the texts are joined into a single result.
+One submit yields one combined transcription regardless of length.

 ## Syntax